damasioj/ML-Agents-Ecosystem/README.md

 # Master's Thesis: Ecosystem Simulation

 This project is being developed for a Master's thesis that studies the implementation of behaviours in subjects using Machine Learning.
-This scenario is a combination of all other scenarios related to the thesis (Animal, collector and hauler) and attempts to integrate all of the agents into a single environment.
+This scenario is a combination of all other scenarios related to the thesis (animal, collector and hauler) and attempts to integrate all of the agents into a single environment without retraining them.

-This project focuses on introducing game design aspects to the code structure that might be expected in real video games.
+This project also focuses on introducing game design aspects to the code structure that might be expected in real video games.

 # Unity ML-Agents SDK